-Depending on the arrangement of your classroom, your students will constantly be reading the materials on the front wall.
-Therefore, it is essential to add the most important posters and learning materials to this section.
-You should consider using the front wall for items like classroom rules and basic information for certain subjects.
+Depending on your classroom arrangement, your students will constantly be reading the materials on the front wall.
+Therefore, adding the most important posters and learning materials to this section is essential.
+In addition, you should consider using the front fence for items like classroom rules and critical information for specific subjects.

-While we all want to be teaching in attractive environments, you don’t necessarily need to get Pinterest-worthy posters.
-A key concern here should be the importance of the posters.
-Make sure they convey useful information to students, and they should also be easily understandable.
+While we all want to teach in attractive environments, you don’t necessarily need to get Pinterest-worthy posters.
+A key concern here should be the importance of the signs.
+Make sure they convey helpful information to students, and they should also be easily understandable.
 Using too many colors or images can make it harder for students to learn from the posters.

 4. Declutter the Classroom

 Before you start arranging your classroom, it is essential to get rid of elements that are not needed.
 One way of decluttering your classroom is to keep track of the books in your library.
-You can monitor your students to determine which books they actually read and enjoy.
+Then, you can monitor your students to determine which books they read and enjoy.
 With this information, you can slowly replace the less popular books.

 You can also consider adding a donation bin in the class.
-Anything students no longer need can be placed in the bin for donation or recycling.
-By decluttering your classroom, you will lower the levels of stress and anxiety among students.
+Students can no longer be placed in containers for donation or recycling.
+By decluttering your classroom, you will lower students’ stress and anxiety levels.
 Students will also be less distracted when studying in a clutter-free environment.

 5. Organize Your Table

-As the teacher, you should ensure that your table is organized at all times.
+As the teacher, you should ensure that your table is always organized.
 It is always better to keep fewer items on the desk as this creates an appearance of disorganization.
-Also, students will need to turn in their work, and this requires space on the desk.
+Also, students will need to turn in their work, which requires space on the desk.

 It is worth noting that organization takes practice, so you don’t need to get it right the first time.
 You can also use tools like bulletin boards to add a sense of organization to your classroom.